Lecture

 The outgroup in question has to be an appropriate object for comparison.
 They might be similar, living in the same region, receiving the same benefits, etc.

 The process of emphasizing one identity over another is called coalescing, and different positive social identities coalesce for different reasons.
 If another country starts threatening you, your national identity could coalesce.
 If a scary political party becomes powerful, your political-orientation identity coalesces.
 If legislation is passed that regulates what languages are spoken and where, your linguistic identity rises to the top.
-One major coalescing factor is the presence of threat, and another could be the sense that you are being oppressed and you can change this.
+One major coalescing factor is the presence of threat, and another could be the sense that a) you are being oppressed and b) you can change that.

 Social Conflict Theory